About Us: Our Aims, Philosophy and a bit about our story.

 Creativeness, and the ability to use it clinically is uncommon among practitioners working today.

-Many are trapped in the mechanical standards approach driven by the mantra of; if it says so, it must be so.
-But not so in Rachel’s case.
 By keeping a Beginners Mind, she is open to endless possibilities, and is constantly looking to nature for guidance and inspiration.
 Although science sees nature as material, Rachel sees it as intelligence.

 To date she has carried out 10,000’s of treatments for GP’s and the medical profession, referred and funded by them.
-Coupled with her busy private practice, this puts Rachel at the leading edge alongside the most experienced practitioners working anywhere today.

-We do not make claims regarding treatments, cures, or the prevention of any illness or disease.
+We don’t make claims regarding diagnosis, treatments, cures, or the prevention of any illness or disease.
 Neither do we interfere with prescribed medicines, or breach confidentialities.
 We do not attempt to keep people away from doctors, drugs or surgery whenever they are needed, In fact, as a matter of good practise, we encourage you to always talk to your GP regarding your condition to enable you to make an informed choice.
 You should always talk to your doctor regarding any complementary or alternative therapies you are considering, or being offered, prior to commencing.
 You should always consult your doctor if you have any health concerns or issues, without delay.